 What is your experience with accountability as an enabling factor in your organization?
 Please share with us in the comments.

-✋ Do Not Miss Out and Learn about Scrum Accountability: Join the 5,900-plus Strong ‘Hands-on Agile’ Slack Community
+✋ Do Not Miss Out and Learn more about Scrum Accountability: Join the 12,000-plus Strong ‘Hands-on Agile’ Slack Team